This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-Mahashivaratri is the famous Hindu festival celebrated each year in reverence of Lord Shiva, the Hindu God of Destruction and Destroyer of Evil.
+Mahashivaratri is the famous Hindu festival celebrated each year in reverence to Lord Shiva, the Hindu God of Destruction and Destroyer of Evil.
 The sacred day is observed to mark a remembrance of ‘overcoming darkness and ignorance’ in life and the world.
 Unlike most festivals, it is celebrated at night and is a solemn event.

 Mahashivaratri is the night when Shiva is said to have performed the Tandava Nritya, or the dance of primordial creation, preservation, and destruction.
 According to believers, this saved the world from destruction.

 Mahashivaratri is celebrated on the 13th night and 14th day of every lunar month.
 The Shivaratri in the month of Falgun (Phalguna) – the last month of the Hindu calendar – is Maha Shivaratri, which means “the Great Night of Shiva.”
-It takes place just before Spring’s arrival, usually in February or March in the Western calendar.
+It occurs just before Spring’s arrival, usually in February or March in the Western calendar.